ververica/jupyter-vvp/README.md

 ## Sessions

-A *session* corresponds to a connection to a VVP instance, specifying its hostname and port, and an API key if required.
+A *session* corresponds to a connection to a Ververica Platform instance, specifying its hostname and port, and an API token if required.
 The session has a name for convenient reference.

 From within IPython (`ipython3`) or an IPython3 kernel in a Jupyter instance,